remedium-ai/remedium-website/src/content/sections/english/customers.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-description: "We are honored to work alongside these distinguished partners."
+description: "We are honored to work with the following technologies and technology providers."

 marquee:
   element_width: "11.25rem"